ndtatbristol/arim/docs/source/core/probe.rst

 The coordinates of the PCS expressed in the GCS are given in :attr:`Probe.pcs`.

-The conventional centre of the probe is defined as the point (0., 0., 0.) in the PCS.
-Usually, this corresponds either to first element of the element or the middle element.
-This can be changed by reassigning the attribute ``pcs`` with a new coordinate system centered where you want.
+The origin of the PCS is by definition the reference point of the probe.
+Depending on the convention, it can be the first element or the geometric centre of the probe.
+By default in arim, the geometric centre of the probe is used (average location of all elements).
+The reference point of a probe can be changed with the method :meth:`Probe.set_reference_element`.

+A probe can be moved using the methods ``rotate`` and ``translate``.
+These functions update the PCS.
-To move the probe: it is recommended to use methods ``rotate`` and ``translate`` instead of changing directly the attribute ``locations``.
+It is not recommended to change directly the values of the attribute ``locations``.

 Limits: